FMEA

 • DETECTION

 Each person can explain their score too and this helps the others on the team understand their perspective on the problem.
-Eventually the team leader needs to decide on one value and move on....don't let this process drag out too long, keep the team moving forward.
-It's easy to get derailed and begin great debates.
-Be careful for this!
+Eventually the team leader needs to decide on one value and move on.... don't let this process drag out too long, keep the team moving forward.
+It's easy to get derailed and begin long debates.
+Be mindful of this!

 Completing the FMEA: